tibbben/indigenous-cartography/syllabus.md

 #### *Week 5 (Feb.
 14 - Feb.
 16): Indigenous Cartographies and Conquest*

 > Explore historical record of Indigenous participation in cartographic practice in the conquest of the New World.
-This week will include a visit to the University of Miami Lowe Art Museum to engage with primary materials.
+This week will include a second ArcGIS online session to further engage with the map making process.

 -   Maps made for the Spanish viceroyalty
 -   Maps made for local property claims and dispute resolution